jgotoh/valgrind-container/README.md

+## Changes in this fork

+- added instructions on how to integrate this in a CMake project, see [Using Valgrind with a CMake project](#using-valgrind-with-a-cmake-project)
+- for instructions on how to use docker-sync for faster compilations, see [Docker-Sync](#docker-sync)

 ## Run Valgrind in a container
 [Valgrind](http://valgrind.org/) may be difficult if not impossible to install on macOS (X86/Darwin (> 10.10, 10.11), AMD64/Darwin (> 10.10, 10.11)),
 and if succesfully installed it may not run properly or may not run at all.